nathansperinde/Attrition-Analysis/README.md

 Different groups of variables were created and tested to compare how categorical, quantitative and mixed predictors performed in the prediction of employee attrition.

-This allowed the project to evaluate whether model performance improved when using specific groups of predictors or broader combinations of variables.
+This allowed the project to evaluate whether Logistic Regression performance improved when using specific groups of predictors or broader combinations of variables.

-### 5. Machine Learning Models
+### 5. Logistic Regression Modeling

+The modeling stage focuses exclusively on Logistic Regression because it is an interpretable algorithm and aligns well with the objective of explaining employee attrition risk factors.

-The project compares several classification models, including:
+The project compares Logistic Regression configurations such as:

+* Standard Logistic Regression.
-* Logistic Regression
+* Balanced Logistic Regression using class weighting.
-* Balanced Logistic Regression
+* Logistic Regression models trained with different variable sets.
-* Decision Tree
-* Balanced Decision Tree
-* Random Forest
-* Balanced Random Forest
-* Gradient Boosting
-* Balanced Gradient Boosting
-* XGBoost
-* Balanced XGBoost

-Balanced versions of the models were tested because the target variable is imbalanced.
+Balanced Logistic Regression was tested because the target variable is imbalanced.
+In an attrition analysis context, it is especially important to reduce false negatives, since predicting that an employee has no attrition risk when they actually leave may be more costly than incorrectly flagging an employee as at risk.

 ### 6. Model Evaluation